jbletsch-hub/Up-North-Fitness-App/replit.md

 The application is built as a modern web app using React on the frontend and Express on the backend, with PostgreSQL (via Neon) for data persistence and Replit Auth for authentication.

-**Current Status:** Fully functional with complete authentication, XP system, daily challenges, PR tracking, check-ins, weigh-ins, and photo uploads.
+**Current Status:** Fully functional with username/password authentication, XP system, daily challenges, PR tracking, check-ins, weigh-ins, and photo uploads.
 All frontend components are connected to live backend APIs.

 ## User Preferences